 What To Expect During Sessions

-Sessions with children and families are framed using techniques from developmental, client-centered and play- based models of therapy.
-Strategies are altered and chosen to compliment the needs of individual clients and families.
+Sessions with children and families are framed using techniques from developmental, client-centered and play-based models of therapy.
+Strategies are altered and chosen to compliment the needs of the individual and family.

 Sessions are scheduled as either individual, family, or couples counseling.
 Individual sessions are 45 minutes, Group Therapy is generally 60 minutes.
 Couples Therapy is 45-60 minutes and Family Therapy is 45-90 minutes per session.